way0750/algorithm_redux/README.md

 This project has been set up to use VS Code to debug each single js/ts file

-go to Debug -> Start Debugging in VS Code, 3 options are available You should use Mocha, it is the most convenient of 3 options, it has been setup to directly test typescript with mocha and chai.
+go to Debug -> Start Debugging in VS Code, 3 options are available You should use the MochaJS option, it is the most convenient of 3 options, it has been setup to directly test typescript with mocha and chai.
 Example:
 ```
 // make sure to open the console in vs code to see the test results